Chickens can be surprisingly helpful when it’s time to winterize your garden.

 Also, the leaves of rhubarb are toxic and should not be consumed by chickens or humans.
 However, rhubarb is a perennial, so rather than removing the plants, fence them off from chickens.

-Using chickens to reduce the number of insects that emerge in spring to eat your harvest is a smart method for organic pest reduction.
+This reduces the number of insects that emerge in spring to eat your harvest.
+Chickens are great at organic pest reduction.

 Add Chicken Litter & Mulch

 Once you’ve cleared the garden of spent vegetation, add compost to help replenish nutrients in preparation for next year’s garden.